dgollub/jobcan-bot/README.md

 ## Configuration

 The configuration is done in a TOML file.
 The default is `config.toml` and is expected to be in the same folder as the executable.
-See (config.toml.example)[config.toml.example] for the available configuration options.
+See [config.toml.example](config.toml.example) for the available configuration options.

 ## Copyright